PeerChristensen/newSite/content/home/about.md

 # About me

 I'm a data scientist based in Copenhagen with a background in cognitive science and lingustics.
-I'm currently working on exciting and diverse projects often involving machine learning and natural language processing.
+I'm working on exciting and diverse projects often involving machine learning and natural language processing.

-I haven't written new blog posts for a while, but I hope to add more content in the future.
+I've decided not to update this site with new posts.
+Instead, you can find my recent articles on [Medium](https://peerchristensen.medium.com/)

-Meanwhile, check out my new [portfolio](https://peerchristensenportfolio.netlify.app)
+You can also check out my shiny new [portfolio](https://peerchristensenportfolio.netlify.app)